strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 To continue this setup, you will need to download the following files to a directory on your machine:

-* [**maverics.env**](https://github.com/strata-io/strata-service-extension-examples/blob/main/amazon-verfied-permissions/maverics.env): The file for your local environment
+* [**maverics.env**](https://github.com/strata-io/strata-service-extension-examples/blob/main/amazon-verfied-permissions/maverics.env): The file for your local environment (Mac OSX) or
+* [**maverics-windows.env**](https://github.com/strata-io/strata-service-extension-examples/blob/main/amazon-verfied-permissions/maverics.env): The file for your local environment (Windows)
 * **Self-signed certs**:  PEM encoded key pair provided for the inbound TLS to the orchestrator's HTTP server
   * [**localhost.cer**](https://github.com/strata-io/strata-service-extension-examples/blob/main/amazon-verfied-permissions/localhost.crt)
   * [**localhost.key**](https://github.com/strata-io/strata-service-extension-examples/blob/main/amazon-verfied-permissions/localhost.key)